-- Approves merging the historically separated Financial Institutions Fund and the State Corporations Fund into a new Financial Protection and Innovation Fund.
+Approves merging the historically separated Financial Institutions Fund and the State Corporations Fund into a new Financial Protection and Innovation Fund.
 These funds are remnants of the pre-2013 merger of the Department of Financial Institutions and the Department of Corporations into the DBO.
-Accounting of expenditure and allocation of funds by program will remain transparent and exactly the same. - Provides budget bill language and \$10 million in a set aside that is contingent on statutory changes. - Enacts the California Consumer Financial Protection Law (CCFPL), which provides the renamed Department of Financial Protection and Innovation (formerly, Department of Business Oversight) with oversight and enforcement authority related to providers of consumer financial products and services that are not currently under the department's authority.
-Prohibits unlawful, unfair, deceptive, and abusive act or practices by persons subject to the CCFPL.
+Accounting of expenditure and allocation of funds by program will remain transparent and exactly the same.

+Defers action without prejudice on trailer bill language and related resources to expand consumer financial protection activities as the new Department of Consumer Financial Protection and Innovation.